Laine Peters: Alberta

 Nedohin retired from competitive curling in 2015, and the team replaced her with Chelsea Carey as the team's skip.
 The team won another Alberta Scotties in 2016, and would represent Alberta at the 2016 Scotties Tournament of Hearts.
-There, the team finished the round robin in first place with a 9-2 record.
+There, the team finished the round robin in first place with a 9–2 record.
 They would go on to win both of their playoff games, defeating Team Canada (skipped by Jennifer Jones) in the 1 vs. 2 game and Northern Ontario (skipped by Krista McCarville) in the final en route to the championship.
-The team represented Canada at the 2016 Ford World Women's Curling Championship, where they finished the round robin with an 8-3 record.
+The team represented Canada at the 2016 Ford World Women's Curling Championship, where they finished the round robin with an 8–3 record.
 In the playoffs, they would lose to Russia (skipped by Anna Sidorova) twice, settling for a fourth-place finish.

 Team Carey would represent Team Canada at the 2017 Scotties Tournament of Hearts as defending champions.
-They finished the event with a 9-2 record, sending the team to the playoffs.
+They finished the event with a 9–2 record, sending the team to the playoffs.
 There, they would lose to Northern Ontario's Krista McCarville in the 3 vs. 4 game, before beating them in the bronze medal game.
 Team Carey played in the 2017 Canadian Olympic Curling Trials, and after going undefeated in the round robin, they would lose to Team Rachel Homan in the final.
+The team played in the Wild Card game at the 2018 Scotties Tournament of Hearts, but lost to Team Kerri Einarson, failing to qualify for the main event.
+The team disbanded following the season.

 For the 2018-19 season, Peters joined a new team of Laura Walker, Cathy Overton-Clapham and Lori Olson-Johns.
 They played in four of seven Slams.
 At provincials, they were knocked out of the C Event 9-2 by Jodi Marthaller.
 After just one season, the team disbanded.

+Peters joined the Cheryl Bernard senior women's rink for the 2021–22 curling season.
+The team won the 2021 Alberta Senior Women's Championship, and represented the province at the 2021 Canadian Senior Curling Championships, where they finished in fourth place.

+Coaching

+Peters coached the Tabitha Peterson rink from the United States from 2019 to 2022, and was the team's coach at the 2022 Winter Olympics.
+She and Natalie Nicholson were named USA Curling Coach of the Year in 2020.
+She was an assistant coach with the Calgary Dinos curling team for the 2022–23 season.